 party group means a group all the persons included in which have been endorsed by the same registered political party.

-(2) For the purposes of this Division, a reference to a vote given includes a reference to a vote deemed under section 146F to have been given.
+(2) For the purposes of this Division, a reference to a vote given includes a reference to a vote taken under section 146EC(2) to have been given.

 (3) For the purposes of this Division, electoral expenditure incurred in relation to an election by or with the authority of —